 Box breathing exercise

 Are you a parent who experiences anxiety, or someone who is just looking for an opportunity to detach and find some clarity?
-Then try this easy-to-follow box breathing exercise.
+Explore the benefits of box breathing with this easy-to-follow video animation.

 Are you a busy parent?
 Looking for a little time to yourself to reduce anxiety symptoms or simply a moment to relax?
 Then you’ve come to the right place.